RyufathSoepeno/MyPortfolio/Web Development Portfolio/Capstone Project/README.md

-Here is the link to the capstone project
+Here is the link to the capstone project: https://github.com/RyufathSoepeno/AffectBoard

 Capstone Project submitted for APCV 498 - Capstone Project course, University of Arizona.